haskellfoundation/error-message-index/message-index/messages/GHC-45696/example1/index.md

 In this example, if `a` is `True` then we want to pattern match `b` to `"something"`; if `a` is `False`, we want to pattern match `b` with `"something else"` instead.
 For instance, `f True "something else"` is `False` and `f False "something else"` is `True`.

-However we cannot use an `if` statement within a pattern match; the solution can be to either to match on a tuple of `(a, b)` or to move the if statement outside of the pattern.
+However we cannot use an `if` expression within a pattern match; the solution can be to either to match on a tuple of `(a, b)` or to move the `if` expression outside of the pattern.

 ## Error Message